cdoremus/deno-fresh-oauth/README.md

 GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET variables.

-Add the following import to `dev.ts` to allow the client id and client secret to be available to the application using the `Deno.env.get` call:
+Add the following import to `dev.ts` to allow the client id and client secret to be available to the application using `Deno.env.get`:

 ```ts
 import "std/dotenv/load.ts";